 - PART 1: UNDERSTANDING THE LAW OF ATTRACTION

 - 1.1 What Is the Law of Attraction?

-- 1.3 Is the Law of Attraction Proven by Science?
+- 1.2 Is Law of Attraction Proven by Science?

 - PART 2: APPLYING THE LAW OF ATTRACTION